xapian/xapian/xapian-core/docs/categorisation.rst

 The ``10000`` in the call to ``get_mset`` tells Xapian to check at least 10000 documents, so the ``spy`` object will be passed at least 10000 documents to tally category information from (unless less than 10000 documents match the query, in which case it will see all of them).
+Setting this higher will make the counts exact, but Xapian will have to do more work for most queries so searches will be slower.

 The ``spy`` object now contains the category information.
 You can find out how many documents it looked at by calling ``spy.get_total()``.
 You can